nejc-k/meme-stable/README.md

 ## Project purpose
 Project is designed to provide an easy and fast way to generate new memes with the help of ai.
+With this product memes are easy to make and don't require complex tools.
+Users can also costumize the kind of meme they want.
 The target group are young people that are familiar with memes and would like to create them.

 ## Project draft